Path of Exile Class Ascendancy Tier List

-In this Path of Exile Class Ascendancy Tier List we will present to you the strongest and weakest Ascendancy sub-classes that are present in the latest 3.5 patch of PoE League (Betrayal expansion).
-Because of the recent Betrayal league launch we have prepared two really useful guides that you should also check out: Path of Exile Leveling Guide, Path of Exile Betrayal league mechanics guide and 3.5 Path of Exile Skill Gem Tier List and Build Collection.
+In this Path of Exile Blight Class Ascendancy Tier List we will present to you the strongest and weakest Ascendancy sub-classes that are present in the latest 3.8 patch of PoE League (Blight expansion).
+Because of the recent Blight league launch we have prepared two really useful guides that you should also check out below.

 Please note: All Path of Exile Ascendancy classes are more than viable for casual players but for some of you that enjoy min-maxing builds and killing end-game bosses such as uber shaper and elder this PoE Class tier list will potentially be of great use.